quisquous/cactbot/README.md

 7. In the URL field, browse to an html file to load.
 [ui/test/cactbot_test.html](ui/test/cactbot_test.html) is a good place to to start to make sure everything is set up properly.
+8. If you get an error in the OverlayPlugin console similar to `Exception in SendFastRateEvents: Method not found: 'Void RainbowMage.HtmlRenderer.Renderer.ExecuteScript(System.String)'.` then you are still using the RainbowMage version of OverlayPlugin and need to upgrade to the [hibiyasleep](https://github.com/hibiyasleep/OverlayPlugin/releases) version instead.

 ## Building from source